Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Born 1907, Montreal, Quebec.
 Died 1989.
 Her father believed so much in women’s rights that he had marched in a suffragist parade in

 Toronto.
-After graduating from the University of Toronto and then Osgoode Law School, Toronto, she was called to the bar in Ontario in
+After graduating from the University of Toronto (U of T) and then Osgoode Law School, Toronto, she was called to the bar in

-1932.
+Ontario in 1932.
 She stopped practicing law when she was married and had children to raise.
-She would live most of her life in the U.S.A. where she
+She would live most of her life in the

-Source: Diversifying the bar: Lawyers Make history.
-Law Society of Upper Canada Online (2020)
+Source: Diversifying the Bar: Lawyers Make history.
+Law Society

 Cheryl Marlene Davidson 3643